-5. Constraints: They do so under constraints which can thwart their efforts example: Two possible "lessons" of the collapse of the USSR?

-6. Knowledge: Therefore: to transform the world we must understand and transform the constraints themselves.
+- 5. Constraints: They do so under constraints which can thwart their efforts - 6.
+Knowledge: Therefore: to transform the world we must understand and transform the constraints themselves.
 This requires knowledge, learning: we must learn from our mistakes and that is not easy; it requires concepts, theory, intellectual skills.
 Chronic problem throughout history = learning the wrong lessons.